 Roshni-Ro-Ghar (Bright Home)

-Amplifying Voices Pakistan is working with a Marwari community in the desert region, Cholistan, to create new opportunies for women and young people.
+Our partner, Amplifying Voices Pakistan is working with a Marwari community in the desert region, Cholistan, to create new opportunies for women and young people.
 New Hope is one of the Bright Home group of projects, integrating community-centred media with vocational skills classes and other off-air activities

 Bright Home (Roshni ro Ghar in Marwari) provides vocational classes for women or young people.
 In partnership with regional health care providers, health camps provide advice, medical checkup and basic medication.